DavidZemon/jumpstart/README.md

        -w "$(pwd)" \
        davidzemon/jumpstart "$@"
    ```
-   As the instructions explain, create a script on your $PATH with this content.
+   As the instructions explain, create a script on your `$PATH` with this
-   Be sure to make the script executable with a `chmod +x ~/bin/jumpstart`,
+   content.
+Be sure to make the script executable with
-   substituting `~/bin/jumpstart` with whatever path you chose for the script.
+   `chmod +x ~/bin/jumpstart`, substituting `~/bin/jumpstart` with whatever
+   path you chose for the script.
 3. Create an empty directory for your new project and run the newly created
    `jumpstart` script
    ```